WebberZone/contextual-related-posts/readme.txt

 5. Optionally visit the **Custom Styles** tab to add any custom CSS styles.
 These are added to `wp_head` on the pages where the posts are displayed

 == Screenshots ==

 1. CRP options in WP-Admin - General options
-2. CRP options in WP-Admin - Output options
+2. CRP options in WP-Admin - List tuning options
-3. CRP options in WP-Admin - Feed options
+3. CRP options in WP-Admin - Output options
-4. CRP options in WP-Admin - Custom styles
+4. CRP options in WP-Admin - Thumbnail options
-5. CRP Widget
+5. CRP options in WP-Admin - Feed options
+6. CRP options in WP-Admin - Custom styles
+7. Default style of Related Posts
-6. Contextual Related Post metabox in the Edit Posts screen
+8. Contextual Related Post metabox in the Edit Posts screen
+9. CRP Widget

 == Frequently Asked Questions ==